case112/smart-greenhouse/README.md

 ## About

-** !NB! codebase is currently being updated and it might not work as expected !NB! **
+**NB! codebase is currently being updated and it might not work as expected NB!**

 **Greenhouse automation with Raspberry Pi**